ipavelic/WordRating/readme.md

 ####Future extension

 If new endpoint needed, add new service in service.yaml and create new searcher logic (current searcher logic in GitHubSeracher.php)
+Table sources in database is added for future extension purpose.